Psychological Evaluations in Vancouver, WA & Portland, OR

 How Is Psychological Testing Performed?

 • The assessment process takes between 5 and 7 hours.
 This may seem daunting, but the time is split between two separate appointment days.
 Breaks are provided and other steps are taken to ensure your child comfortably and effectively completes the comprehensive psychological testing battery.
-Depending on the specifics of the situation, Dr. Webb may also provide questionnaires for parents, educators, and other caregivers to complete.

-• Dr. Webb carefully evaluates the test results, notes and other materials gathered during interviewing, questionnaires, and medical records when appropriate.
-She may reach out to request additional information from parents and other caregivers.
+• After your child’s evaluation is complete we carefully evaluate your child’s test results, notes and other materials gathered during interviewing, questionnaires, and medical records when appropriate.